Narelda Jacobs: Career

 After graduation, Jacobs began her career at GWN in Bunbury.
 She joined Ten News in Perth in 2000, eventually becoming their court reporter, and also filling in as weather presenter over summer.
 In 2008, Network Ten announced that production of their Perth news bulletin would return to Perth from Sydney, and selected Jacobs as the new presenter.

-Jacobs is an Aboriginal, as well as a lesbian, newsreader in Western Australia.
+Jacobs is an Aboriginal and lesbian newsreader based in Western Australia.
 She advertised her case for answering "Yes" to the question in the 2017 Australian Marriage Law Postal Survey.

 In March 2019, Jacobs co-hosted SBS's broadcast of the Sydney Gay and Lesbian Mardi Gras.
 She co-hosted again in 2020 and 2021.

-On 13 January 2020 Jacobs relocated to Sydney, after 20 years at 10 News First Perth, to join the Studio 10 morning talk show as a panellist.
-However, later in 2020, Jacobs returned to read the Perth edition of 10 News First while juggling with working on Studio 10, following the network-wide cost cutting that saw the bulletin move back to Sydney.
+On 13 January 2020, Jacobs relocated to Sydney, after 20 years at 10 News First Perth, to join the Studio 10 morning talk show as a panellist.
+However, later in 2020, Jacobs returned to read the Perth edition of 10 News First while juggling continued work on Studio 10, following the network-wide cost cutting that saw the bulletin move back to Sydney.

 In 2020 and 2021, Jacobs co-hosted the Sunrise Ceremony on 26 January (Australia Day) with John Paul Janke.
-The event was simulcast on NITV, SBS and Channel 10.
+The event was simulcast on NITV, SBS, and Channel 10.

 In late 2022, it was announced that Jacobs was set to host an all new news bulletin, 10 News First: Midday.
-She began hosting duties on Monday, January 9 2023.
-The program follows Jacobs' other hosting position, Studio 10, and airs from 12:00pm to 1:00pm.
+She began hosting duties on Monday 9 January 2023.
+The program followed Jacobs' other hosting position, Studio 10, and aired from 12:00pm to 1:00pm.

 In 2023, she presented an episode of Compass, called "Come Together".

 In February 2024, Jacobs appeared with Pasifika New Zealander drag artist Kween Kong on Fran Kelly's podcast Yours Queerly.
 She said that she had long been an admirer of the star of RuPaul's Drag Race Down Under.

 Jacobs has also appeared on The Project, Insiders, Q+A, and The Drum.
 She also works as a moderator and speaker.
 She appeared in the TV documentary The Dark Emu Story, and has also had roles in Australian drama series, including Safe Home and Total Control.
 She co-hosted the podcast 456 Club.